 The School of Accountancy currently offers 14 assistantships for full-time graduate study.
 Assistantships generally are not available to MPAcc students who already have another advanced degree.
-Assistants must enroll as full-time students and will provide 10 hours of service per week for the School.
-Graduate assistantships provide a stipend of \$10 per hour (approximately \$4,800 over 12 months) and a partial tuition waiver.
-Assistantships are competitively awarded based in large part on the applicant's overall GPA, upper-level accounting GPA, and leadership activities.
-Due to the student interaction required by assistants, international students who are required to take the TOEFL exam must have a minimum TOEFL score of 105 to be considered for an assistantship.
+Assistants provide 10 hours of service per week for the School, receiving a stipend of \$10 per hour (approximately \$4,800 over 12 months).
+Assistantships are competitively awarded.
+Awards are based in large part on the applicant's overall GPA, upper-level accounting GPA, and leadership activities.
+Most assistantship offers are made by February for the following academic year.